Bending Basics for Sheet Metal Fabrication

 Definition: Bending transforms a flat sheet into a bent profile.
 This involves applying force to the metal, causing it to deform around a straight axis.

 Bend Radius Balance: The bend radius, or curvature, is crucial.
 Too tight a radius can lead to breakage, while too broad may not serve the intended purpose.
 The right balance is critical to maintain the structural integrity of the piece.
+Maintaining uniform wall thickness throughout the part is also essential for proper fabrication and structural integrity.

 Start Your Manufacturing Project with MakerVerse

-MakerVerse is your platform for sourcing industrial parts, providing instant access to a vetted supply chain and a full range of manufacturing technologies.
-With AI-powered quoting, order management, and fulfillment, MakerVerse helps with everything from initial prototypes to full-scale production.
+MakerVerse is a platform for sourcing industrial parts.
+It provides instant access to a vetted supply chain and a full range of manufacturing technologies.
+With AI-powered quoting, order management, and fulfilment, MakerVerse helps with everything from initial prototypes to full-scale production.

 Get Quote